javabynainekhan/learing-docs/markdown/reading.md

 ---

 ### 10. **What are props in React?**
 **Props** (short for properties) are read-only objects passed from a parent to a child component.
-They are used to pass data and event handlers.
+They are used to pass data/any thing and event handlers.

+or

+**Props** (short for 'properties') are read-only inputs that are passed from one component to another in React.
+They allow data to flow from parent to child components.
+And Props are immutable.

 Example:
 ```jsx